gumpu/taskwarrior-derusted/README.md

-This is a fork of [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior/) with with the 3.0 code removed.
-It is for my own purposed as I don't use syncing and do not like the additional dependence on Rust.
+This is a fork of [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior/) with with all the 3.x code removed.
+It is for my own purposed as I don't use syncing and do not like the additional dependency on Rust.

 ## Installing